Hoyasumii/bee-movie/README.md

 Wow.
 Wow.
 We know that you, as a bee, have worked your whole life to get to the point where you can work for your whole life.
-Honey begins when our valiant P
+Honey begins when our valiant Po